forbiden-west/SecureTerminalTelegram/README.md

 How to run:

-    1.Download 'SecureTerminalTelegram.app' and 'STT Client.sh'                 Optional
+    1.Download 'RemoteShellTelegram.app' and 'STT Client.sh'                    Optional

-    2.Open Prorpeties of 'STT Client.sh' and click 'Run as program'(Get True)   Not optional
+    2.Open Prorpeties of 'RST Client.sh' and click 'Run as program'(Get True)   Not optional

-    3.Open 'SecureTerminalTelegram.app' and change settings                     Optional
+    3.Open 'RemoteShellTelegram.app' and change settings                        Optional

     And done!